claudinemahoro/Github/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+# Description
+Through this project,a user can search a github account and get its information displayed and all the repositories it holds.
+And they can be directed to that github account via this project.
+My github account informtion is also displayed on the profile page.

+# Author
+Claudine MAHORO
+github username: claudinemahoro

+# Link to live server

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.